Daniel Johns: Collaborations

 On 13 June 2008, it was reported on Silverchair's website that Johns was working on a new side project with Luke Steele (The Sleepy Jackson, Empire of the Sun), but a release date was not confirmed for the collaboration.
 In 2008, the name of the project was "Hathaway and Palmer," according to a radio interview that Steele conducted, but this has not been confirmed since.

 In December 2008, Johns was named as the producer of The Scare's album.

 In 2012, Johns collaborated with the Australian Chamber Orchestra to create the soundtrack Atlas for a Qantas Airlines commercial that began airing a week before the 2012 Olympics.
 Johns explained:

 When Qantas first approached me, I agreed to the project as I was really into the idea of creating a piece of music that represented Australia.
 I wanted it to sound big, something special.
 It was a conscious effort to create a good piece of music and not just a jingle.
 I've also wanted to work with the Australian Chamber Orchestra for a long time now, so it was great to finally be able to do that.

 In May 2012, Johns wrote and recorded music with pop duo The Veronicas for the latter's third album.
 The writing process began in November 2011, and the twin sisters stated that working with Johns "was one of our greatest experiences."

-As of January 2013, Johns was scheduled to appear in a live performance with Van Dyke Parks as part of Australia's Adelaide Festival on 8 March 2013 and was also rumoured to be working on a debut solo album.
+As of January 2013, Johns was scheduled to appear in a live performance with Van Dyke Parks as part of the Adelaide Festival on 8 March 2013 and was also rumoured to be working on a debut solo album.
 In May 2013, Steele revealed that he and Johns were completing the project that they had started in 2008.